Lothav/game-of-life/README.md

 So, the game have to show exactly the way that the generations advances by the agreement of these rules.

 IMPORTANT : The general language of this program is in Portuguese-Brazil Language.
 If you still have any doubts, send me an message and I'll try to solve it for you.

+To compilate the program use the terminal command on Linux : gcc JogoDaVida.c -o gameoflife

+To run the program, make sure the "primeira-g.txt" is in the same directory of the code "JogoDaVida.c" and run in terminal command : ./gameoflife